Navin82005/Navia-The-Bot/README.md

 ## 🧠 How It Works

-1. The setup wizard collects user preferences, tone, knowledge, and keywords
+1. The setup wizard collects your assistant’s persona details.
-2. On each `/chat` request:
+2. On every `/chat` request:

-   * A system prompt is dynamically created using `prompt.py`
+   * A system prompt is generated from `prompt.py`
-   * Groq's LLaMA3 model generates the assistant's reply
+   * Groq’s LLaMA3 model provides a response
-   * `helper.py` checks for forbidden phrases or off-topic responses
+   * `helper.py` checks for forbidden/off-topic content
-   * Alerts are sent via Gmail if context is violated
+   * If triggered, an email alert is sent to the receiver

 ---